SysKitTeam/docs-point/releases/cloud/point-2025-05-26-release-note.md

 * **Fixed an issue** where retention labels added to files in SharePoint were not syncing correctly.

-* **Fixed a bug** that caused the Resolve Task screen to fail for Minimum Owners policy tasks due to an error.
+* **Fixed a bug** that caused the Resolve Task screen to fail for Minimum Owners policy tasks.

-* **Optimized the migration process** of SharePointSiteObjects to prevent timeouts.

 * **Syskit Point now collects and displays sponsor information** for guest users and their associated groups.